oracle-devrel/leagueoflegends-optimizer/hols/nn/infra/infra.md

     If you have done it this way, make sure to **skip through to the next task**.

-- (Optionally) We can also access to the notebook via the OCI console, on the top left hamburger menu:
+- (Optionally) We can also access to the notebook via the OCI console, on the top left burger menu:

     ![select data science](./images/select_data_science.png)